The 2027 Deadline: What Belgian Employers Need to Know About Mandatory Time Tracking

 The regulatory risk is concrete and operates on three levels.

-The first is direct compliance risk: administrative sanctions for non-compliance, which can be calibrated per employee and therefore scale with headcount.
+• Direct compliance risk: administrative sanctions for non-compliance, which can be calibrated per employee and therefore scale with headcount.
 There is no size threshold below which the obligation does not apply.
 Belgian SMEs face the same legal requirements as large enterprises; the scale of potential sanctions differs, but the obligation does not.

-The third is organizational risk for companies with cross-border operations.
+• Organizational risk for companies with cross-border operations.
 Belgian companies with subsidiaries or workforces in other EU countries already operate under a layered compliance environment.
 A time registration system that works for Belgian employees but produces incompatible records for employees in the Netherlands, France, or Germany creates audit exposure that a unified system avoids.

 Preparing Before January 2027: A Structural Approach